arinze-edeh/cloud-infrastructure-devops-labs/aws/automation-iac/README.md

 **Infrastructure as Code and CLI Automation**

 All three projects provision, configure, and validate AWS infrastructure exclusively through CLI commands and CloudFormation templates.
-No console interaction is required.
-Each workflow is directly scriptable and suitable for integration into CI/CD pipelines.
+Every workflow is directly scriptable and suitable for CI/CD pipeline integration.

-**IAM Design and Least-Privilege Enforcement**
+**Least-Privilege IAM Design**

-Each project applies least-privilege IAM: security group ingress restricted to required ports only, Lambda execution roles scoped to specific resource ARNs, and a documented understanding of the distinction between `iam:PutRolePolicy` (inline policies) and `iam:AttachRolePolicy` (managed policies), which resolves a real deployment failure in the priority queue project.
+Least-privilege IAM is applied at every layer: security group ingress locked to required ports only, Lambda execution roles scoped to specific resource ARNs, and a practical understanding of the difference between `iam:PutRolePolicy` and `iam:AttachRolePolicy` drawn from a real deployment failure and its resolution.

 **Event-Driven Architecture**

-The priority queue and S3 replication projects both implement event-driven patterns: SNS-to-SQS routing with attribute-based filtering and Lambda poll-with-fallback logic in the first, and S3 event notifications triggering Lambda with a resource-based invocation policy in the second.
+Two projects implement distinct event-driven patterns.
+The priority queue system uses SNS attribute-based routing to SQS with a Lambda poll-with-fallback handler.
+The replication pipeline uses S3 event notifications to trigger Lambda with a resource-based invocation policy and confused deputy mitigation.

-**Structured Troubleshooting and Error Documentation**
+**Structured Troubleshooting**

-The priority queue project documents a complete error registry of five distinct failure modes, each with the exact error output, root cause analysis, and resolution.
-This reflects a professional diagnostic methodology: using `describe-stack-events` filtered to `CREATE_FAILED` to surface specific resource failures from generic CloudFormation rollback messages, identifying CLI version incompatibilities, and correctly sizing Lambda timeouts against worst-case execution paths rather than the happy path.
+The priority queue project captures five failure modes with exact error output, root cause analysis, and resolution steps.
+Diagnostic methodology includes filtering `describe-stack-events` to `CREATE_FAILED` events, identifying CLI version incompatibilities, and sizing Lambda timeouts against worst-case execution paths.

 **Operational Verification**

-Every project includes a verification step at each phase.
-Deployments are not considered complete until resource state is confirmed through read-back CLI queries (`get-function`, `get-bucket-notification-configuration`, `describe-instances`, `dynamodb scan`), HTTP validation, and CloudWatch log inspection.
+No deployment is considered complete until state is confirmed through read-back CLI queries (`get-function`, `get-bucket-notification-configuration`, `describe-instances`, `dynamodb scan`), HTTP response validation, and CloudWatch log inspection.

-**Audit and Observability**
+**Audit-Compliant Observability**

-The S3 replication project implements a structured DynamoDB audit log with UUID partition keys, UTC timestamps, source and destination metadata, and explicit failure record writes.
-CloudWatch log output is validated at the execution level, not just at the HTTP response level.
+The S3 replication pipeline writes structured DynamoDB audit records with UUID partition keys, UTC timestamps, and explicit `Failure` entries on error.
+Log output is validated at the execution level through CloudWatch, not just at the HTTP layer.

 ---

 ## How to Navigate This Repository

-Each project directory contains a self-contained `README.md` with the following structure:
+Each project directory contains a self-contained `README.md` structured as follows:

-- **Problem Statement**: The operational need the project addresses
+- **Problem Statement**: The operational need and what manual process it replaces
-- **Architecture**: A text-based diagram of the resource topology and data flow
+- **Architecture**: A text diagram of the resource topology and data flow
 - **Prerequisites**: Required tools, permissions, and environment configuration
 - **Step-by-Step Implementation**: Every CLI command used, with expected output and annotated screenshots
 - **Error Registry** (where applicable): Full error output, root cause, and resolution for every failure encountered
-- **Validation Checklist**: A verification table confirming the expected state of every provisioned resource
+- **Validation Checklist**: A table confirming the expected state of every provisioned resource
 - **Best Practices**: Design decisions and operational guidance derived from the implementation
-- **Cleanup**: Commands to terminate and delete all provisioned resources to avoid unnecessary charges
+- **Cleanup**: Commands to terminate and delete all provisioned resources

-To reproduce any project, clone the repository, verify your AWS identity with `aws sts get-caller-identity`, confirm your region with `aws configure get region`, and follow the step-by-step commands in the corresponding project README.
+To reproduce any project: clone the repository, confirm your identity with `aws sts get-caller-identity`, verify your region with `aws configure get region`, and follow the step-by-step commands in the relevant project README.

 ---